Message from the Chair

 Our department consists of approximately 50 clinical faculty, 15 research faculty, 20 residents and 9 fellows.
 Clinical faculty are organized along “organ system” service lines, as well as divisions of Nuclear Medicine, Pediatric Radiology, Vascular and Interventional Radiology, Neuro-Interventional Radiology, 24/7 Emergency Radiology and Global Radiology.
 We perform over 500,000 imaging studies per year across our two main campuses (University and Memorial) in Worcester, Massachusetts, as well as our two community sites, Marlborough Hospital and Clinton Hospital.
 In addition, we operate a free-standing MRI center, as part of our UMass Memorial Imaging Center (UMMIC) joint venture with Shields MRI.

-Our basic science faculty support a broad range of interdisciplinary research interests, including six investigator-led labs: Biomarker Development, Interventional Neuroradiology, Molecular Imaging, Nuclear Medicine Physics, Radiology Physics, Tomographic Breast Imaging; and four Centers of Research Excellence (COREs): Small Animal Imaging, Image-guided Surgery, Advanced MRI, and Breast CT.
+Our basic science faculty support a broad range of interdisciplinary research interests, including five investigator-led labs: Biomarker Development, Interventional Neuroradiology, Molecular Imaging, Nuclear Medicine Physics, Radiology Physics; and four Centers of Research Excellence (COREs): Small Animal Imaging, Image-guided Surgery, Advanced MRI, and Breast CT.

 Our clinical faculty have a diverse range of academic and research interests.
 Clinical collaborations support: a robust liver transplant program and hepatitis C (HCC) clinic, multidisciplinary breast center, and interventional oncology program.
 Several faculty members are actively involved in researching improved methods for teaching communications skills through collaboration with our Medical School’s “Sim Center”, as well as engaging in several robust Q/A and process improvement initiatives including collaborative research into the physiologic basis for Radiology errors.